SDNPredict/traffic_prediction/README.md

 ### Creation of the topology

 In order to create the topology of the network, [Mininet](http://mininet.org/) was used.
-The file [topology.py](./network/topology.py) contains the two topologies used for the project, altough the _Test_ topology ended up being the main one since having more hosts / switches hindered the generation and analysis of the traffic.
+The file [topology.py](./network/topology.py) contains the topology used for the project.
+During the development of the project we saw that having more hosts / switches hindered the generation and analysis of the traffic.
 The execution of the file above via `sudo python3 topology.py` sets the environment by creating a remote _Ryu controller_, `controller = RemoteController("c1", "127.0.0.1", 6633)`, running at the port 6633.
 Setting the Network up is then done via the creation of a _Mininet object_:
 ```
     net = Mininet(
-        topo=TestTopology(),
+        topo=Topology(),
         switch=OVSKernelSwitch,
         controller=controller,
         build=False,